 Following surgery, a patient cannot participate in heavy lifting or repetitive bending or twisting at the waist for four weeks.
 Most patients return to light duty or office work in four to six weeks and heavy labor in nine to 12 months.

-The Results of Transforaminal Lumbar Interbody Fusion (TLIF)
+What are the results of Transforaminal Lumbar Interbody Fusion (TLIF)?